-But even better is to find moms who are still going through the same thing.
+But what’s even better is to find first-time moms who are still going through the same thing.

 As much as every mom understands the difficulties of the newborn stage, it’s not the same when they’re already “in the clear.”
-It can almost feel like you still can’t relate to any mom who gets to sleep eight hours at night.
+It’s like you still can’t relate to any mom who gets to sleep eight hours at night.

 4. You don’t have to do everything you used to do

-You know all those things you used to do meticulously like flossing, showering, even eating well?
+You know all those things you used to do meticulously, like flossing, showering, or even eating well?

 It’s okay if you don’t get to do those things for a while.
-Do you best, but don’t beat yourself up if you don’t vacuum for several weeks.
-Your baby and your rest are more important than fuzz on a carpet.
+Do your best, but don’t beat yourself up if you don’t vacuum or run errands for several weeks.
+Your tiny baby and mental health more important than fuzz on a carpet.

-I wish I had given myself permission to “be lazy.”
-That I didn’t have to wash every pump part the minute I finished using it, or that it’s okay if I haven’t gotten the mail in four days straight.
+I wish I had permitted myself to “be lazy,” especially with household chores.
+That I didn’t have to wash dishes the minute I placed them in the sink, or that it was okay that I didn’t get the mail four days straight.

-It’s a balance of maintaining your old lifestyle and completely neglecting it (that mail will eventually pile up), but you don’t have to hold yourself accountable to the same responsibilities you used to have.
+It’s a balance of maintaining your old lifestyle and completely neglecting it (that mail will eventually pile up).
+But you don’t have to hold yourself accountable to the same standards you used to have.

-This is all temporary.
-At some point, you will resume most if not all those habits once again, but right now, it’s okay to let a few things go while you ride this wave.
+This new role is temporary.
+At some point, you’ll resume most if not all those habits again, but right now, it’s okay to let a few things go while you ride this new transition.

 When I was pregnant, I made this silly comparison about waking up many times a night to pee as being the same as waking up with a baby.
-After all, I’d wake up five times a night to pee—isn’t that the same thing as waking up with a baby?
+After all, I’d wake up five times a night to pee during those last few months of pregnancy—isn’t that the same thing as waking up with a baby?

-Sadly, no. Sure, you wake up five times with a baby, but unlike using the bathroom, you can’t just fall back asleep.
+Sadly, no. I realized this all too well after I took the baby home.
+Sure, you wake up five times with a baby, but unlike using the bathroom, you can’t just fall back asleep.
 Instead, you’re awake for who knows how long, trying to get your baby to fall asleep.

-That puts a lot of pressure on both you and your baby, when your sleep depends on how quickly you can get him to sleep.
+That puts a lot of pressure on both you and your baby when your sleep depends on how quickly you can get him to sleep back in the crib.

-Instead, accept this as the new norm, at least for a little bit longer.
-Find your sleep in other parts of the day, such as when the baby naps.
+So, accept this as the new norm, at least for a little bit longer.
+Find your sleep in other parts of the day, like when the baby naps.

 That includes hearing what I’d like you to know about being a new mom.
-That you’ll feel tired beyond believe, including the inability to focus on your own sleep.
+That you’ll feel tired beyond belief, including the inability to focus on sleep.
 That you should reach out to fellow moms, especially those who are in the same boat as you.

 Motherhood is hard, and you’ll likely have more hard days than easy ones.
-But you’re not alone.
+But give yourself grace and know that you’re not alone.
 Every mom you see smiling with her toddler has gone through what you’re going through right now.